byronmurg/fullstem/README.md

 languages used here so cannot know for sure their effectiveness.

 # Acknowledgements
 This software would not be possible without any of the fantastic work done in it's dependencies.
-Please check them out on the npm [dependecies page](https://www.npmjs.com/package/fullstem?activeTab=dependencies).
+Please check them out on the npm [dependencies page](https://www.npmjs.com/package/fullstem?activeTab=dependencies).